Introduction

 #> 5 420 420 C R

-#> 6 453 453 E K
+#> 6 453 453 E K4.
+Calculate the scores with agvgd

-Run Align-GVGD algorithm with the function agvgd()
+Run Align-GVGD algorithm with the function agvgd():

 scores <- agvgd::agvgd(alignment = pik3ca_alignment,